hazelcast/hazelcast-reference-manual/src/HazelcastJavaClient/JavaClientOverview.md

 Collection<String> values = multiMap.get(1);
 ```

-`addEntryListener`, `localKeySet` and  `getLocalMultiMapStats` are not supported because locality is ambiguous for the client.
+`addLocalEntryListener`, `localKeySet` and  `getLocalMultiMapStats` are not supported because locality is ambiguous for the client.
 Please see the [Distributed MultiMap section](#multimap) for more information.

 #### Using Queue with Java Client